-The charts below present the acute aggregated antibacterial usage rates for the respective contributing hospitals over the six-month period from 1 July 2023 to 31 December 2023.
-The same data are presented in both charts with outlier hospital(s) removed from Chart 1b.
+The chart below presents the acute aggregated antibacterial usage rates for the respective contributing hospitals over the six-month period from 1 July 2023 to 31 December 2023.
 Unless otherwise specified, the aggregate rates include all acute care areas of the hospital, excluding usage in the emergency department and the operating theatre.